 Educational Resources for Epcot’s Mexico Pavilion

-The heart of the Mexico Pavilion is a pyramid, designed to be a replica of an Aztec temple.
-As you enter the building, you are transported to a plaza and marketplace where it is evening, full of the sights and sounds of Mexico.
+The heart of the Mexico Pavilion is a pyramid, designed to be a replica of the Aztec Temple of Quetzalcoatl in Teotihuacan, Mexico.
+As you enter the building, you are transported to a marketplace along a riverbank, the Plaza de los Amigos, where it is always twilight and full of the sights and sounds of Mexico.
 This pavilion is unique because it is almost entirely contained in this one building.
 On a hot Florida day, this air-conditioned building is very welcome!

 Crafts and Activities to Learn About Mexico